What is the best travel rewards credit card?

 - Chase Ultimate Rewards points are the most flexible and valuable points on the market.
 They can either be redeemed for travel through the Chase Travel Portal or the can be turned into frequent flyer miles and hotel points with Chase partner airline and hotel programs.

-- When you use Chase Ultimate Rewards Points to book travel through the Chase Travel Portal, you get a 50% redemption bonus.
+- When you use Chase Ultimate Rewards Points to book travel through the Chase Travel Portal, you get an additional 50% redemption bonus.
 This means 50,000 points will get you $750 in free travel.
 No other card gives a bonus anywhere close to this.

 Chase Sapphire Reserve Sign up Bonus: